shahedc/TechRecruitingTips/README.md

 # Tech Recruiting Tips
-Tips for tech recruiters and hiring managers.
+Tips for tech recruiters and hiring managers, from the minds of software developers/engineers and other IT professionals working in tech.